Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/summarization.md

 ## How can I use the Slingshot AI Summarization feature?

-Using the Slingshot AI Summarization feature is simple to use and helps you catch up you have missed in seconds.
+Using the Slingshot AI Summarization feature is simple to use and helps you catch up on what you have missed in seconds.
 This feature works by summarizing the conversation downwards from a starting point message you have selected.

 Navigate to a discussion or chat you want to summarize.